Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data: Conclusion

 \section{Conclusion}

 In this work, we proposed a data-driven \emph{compositional} approach to verify the incremental stability of nonlinear homogeneous networks of degree one, composed of subsystems with unknown dynamics.
 The proposed framework utilized incremental ISS properties of subsystems, characterized by the notion of $\delta$-ISS Lyapunov functions.
-In our data-driven setting, we collected data from trajectories of each unknown subsystem and proposed a scenario optimization program (SOP) to enforce the necessary conditions for $\delta$-ISS Lyapunov functions.
-By solving the SOP using the collected data, we constructed $\delta$-ISS Lyapunov functions for unknown subsystems.
+In our data-driven setting, we collected {noisy} data from trajectories of each unknown subsystem and proposed a scenario optimization program (SOP) to enforce the necessary conditions for $\delta$-ISS Lyapunov functions.
+By solving the SOP proposed to incorporate noisy measurements, using the collected data, we constructed $\delta$-ISS Lyapunov functions for unknown subsystems.
 Subsequently, we built an incremental Lyapunov function for the interconnected system based on $\delta$-ISS Lyapunov functions of individual subsystems, by leveraging a compositionality condition derived from small-gain reasoning.
-We applied our data-driven findings to a nonlinear homogeneous network consisting of $10000$ subsystems with unknown dynamics.
+To demonstrate the effectiveness of our data-driven approach, we applied it to a {physical} nonlinear homogeneous network consisting of $10000$ subsystems with unknown dynamics.
 The development of a data-driven method for designing incremental \emph{control} Lyapunov functions for large-scale networks with unknown dynamics is a subject of ongoing investigation for future work.